Emile Durkheim's Theory of Suicide

 "Every death resulting directly or indirectly from a positive or negative act of the victim himself, which he knows will produce this result."

-This definition has two components 1) Knowledge about the result, and 2) Death caused directly or indirectly by positive or negative action.
+- Death caused directly or indirectly by a positive or negative action.

-2. Death caused directly or indirectly from a positive or negative action:
+- Death caused directly or indirectly from a positive or negative action:

 TYPES OF SUICIDE

 Durkheim believed that the real causes of suicide are social factors.
 Therefore, he rejected explanations for suicide from other sciences such as Biology and Psychology.
-He argued that biological and psychological causes do not offer sufficient explanation for suicide.
+He argued that biological and psychological causes do not offer sufficient explanations for suicide.

-He was of the view that suicide has social causes which are the forces in the social context where a person commits suicide.
+He was of the view that suicide has social causes, which are the forces in the social context where a person commits suicide.
 Like any other human behaviour, suicidal behaviour is also influenced and shaped by the contextual social circumstances of a person.
-Therefore, the motives for suicide can only be understood and explained with the reference to the social context where it occurs.
-Therefore, he isolated two variables (as indicators of circumstances in the social context) to explain suicide and its types.
+Therefore, the motives for suicide can only be understood and explained with reference to the social context in which it occurs.

-1. Integration: Integration means the degree of attachment of an individual to others in society.
+- Integration: Integration means the degree of attachment of an individual to others in society.
 It can be understood as the degree to which collective sentiments (e.g., knowledge, beliefs, and values) are shared by members of society.

-The main assumption of Durkheim’s theory is that both the highest as well as the lowest degree of integration or regulation makes a person susceptible to suicide.
+The main assumption of Durkheim’s theory is that both the highest as well as the lowest degrees of integration or regulation make a person susceptible to suicide.
 If an individual is not properly integrated into society, it makes him vulnerable to suicide.
-Likewise, if an individual is highly integrated into society, it makes him susceptible to suicide.
+Likewise, if an individual is highly integrated into society, it also makes him susceptible to suicide.
 The same applies to the degree of regulation in making an individual vulnerable to suicide.
-Based on these explanations of the two variables (integration and regulation), Durkheim divided suicide into the following four types.

-1. Egoistic Suicide
+- Egoistic Suicide

-2. Altruistic Suicide
+- Altruistic Suicide

-3. Anomic Suicide
+- Anomic Suicide

-4. Fatalistic Suicide
+- Fatalistic Suicide

 Egoistic Suicide